-Finite Difference Method (FDM) refers to a means of devising close estimates of solutions to questions involving calculus, e.g., questions for which relevant differential equations can be devised.
-It allows calculation of "near" estimates using a lot of arithmetic, with the tradeoff of: more calculation yields a closer estimate, and in some cases, it is possible to decide how close an estimate you want and find one, e.g., if you are calculating a distance, to identify an estimate no more than 1 km/sec off.
-The general field of solving such problems through a lot of calculation is termed Numerical Analysis, and the term Brute Force is used to indicate that rather than first solving the equation, so a single calculation yields the answer, the (estimated) answer is found using a general method that requires relatively huge amounts of calculation.
+Finite difference method (FDM) refers to a means of devising close estimates of solutions to questions involving calculus, e.g., questions for which relevant differential equations can be devised.
+It allows calculation of "near" estimates using a lot of arithmetic, with the tradeoff of: more calculation yields a closer estimate, and in some cases, it is possible to decide how close an estimate you want and find one (e.g., if you are calculating a distance, to identify an estimate no more than 1 km off).
+The general field of solving such problems through a lot of calculation is termed numerical analysis, and the term brute force is used to indicate that rather than first solving the equation, so a single calculation yields the answer, the (estimated) answer is found using a general method that requires relatively huge amounts of calculation.

 Given equations that describe interrelations of various physical characteristics as variables, one variable can be calculated from the others if the equation can be solved for the given variable.
 In the case of differential equations (which include not only variables themselves but the rates of change of some variables with respect to others) solving the equation for the given variable is often difficult or impossible, and FDM provides a means of finding what the variable is given values for the other variables.